mdnmdn/asimeow/README.md

 - Code formatting and linting are checked using `cargo fmt` and `clippy`
 - When a new version tag (v*) is pushed, the package is automatically published to crates.io

-## Acknowledgments

-Many thanks and kudos to the inspiring project [Asimov](https://github.com/stevegrunwell/asimov) by Steve Grunwell, which provided the original concept for this tool.
-Asimeow extends the idea with multi-threading, rule-based detection, and a more developer-focused approach.